micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 ```

 [hdfview](https://www.hdfgroup.org/products/java/hdfview/) is a Java
-tool to visualize and edit HDF5 files (the advantages of using
+tool to visualize and edit HDF5 files (the advantage of using
-standard: we did not have to write it!).
+standards: we did not have to write it).

-Incidentally, let me point out that this ~20 line routine is
+Incidentally, let me point out that this ~20=line routine is
 essentially doing 90% of the work than in the original oq-engine was
 done in ~10000 lines of code (most of them spent in defining database
 tables that here are simply not needed) ~100 times less efficiently.